TuringGpt/Dashboard_Clone/envs/confluence_wiki/tools/interface_5/policy.md

 **Steps:**

-1. Retrieve the hosting space/page and confirm that the page exists using `access_space` or `access_page`.
+1. Retrieve the hosting space/page and confirm that the space or page exists using `access_space` or `access_page` respectively

 2. Retrieve the user details and verify the user exists and with “active” status using `access_user`